dev-kewlani/quant-agent-pipelines/WRITEUP.md

 I've been building these systems on nights and weekends while working my primary role.
 The agent-driven workflow lets me move fast — the cross-sectional pipeline (feature engineering across 7 data chunks, label construction, walk-forward training, 756-strategy exhaustive search, 4 neutralization methods) was built and backtested in a single session, however, the ideas they've been brainstorming themselves since probably the past year and I'm still understanding the nuances of this strategy but I want to trade my book live soon and well - this is something that feels like the start to Something.

-I'm interested in doing this full-time: running long-running agent systems for quant research, with the domain knowledge to direct the research design and the engineering chops to make it run at scale (GPU computing, terabyte-scale data, real-time systems).
+I'm interested in doing this full-time: running long-running agent systems for quant research, with the domain knowledge to direct the research design and the engineering chops to make it run at scale (start with cross  stock prediction problems to Relative Vol/Index vs Single Stock Vol prediction problems).

 Happy to do a screen-share walkthrough of any of the above.